httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 RFC 3230 could never communicate the digest of HTTP message content in the Digest field;
 Content-Digest now provides that capability.

+RFC 3230 allowed algorithms to define their output encoding format for use with the Digest field.
+This resulted in a mixed of formats such as base64, hex or decimal.
+By virtue of using Structured fields, Content-Digest and Repr-Digest use only a single encoding format.
+Further explanation and examples are provided in {{sample-digest-values}}.

 # Acknowledgements
 {:numbered="false"}